vecto-ai/vecto-ai.github.io/pages/projects/subword.rst

    :width: 600 px
    :align: center

-   Figure 2.
+   Table 1.
 Results on word similarity and word analogy datasets.
    Model combinations are denoted as gray rows, and best results among them are marked Bold.
 Rare words dataset in blue column have 43.3% OOV rate, while other word similarity datasets have maximum 4.6% OOV rate.
 Morphology related categories are denoted as almond columns.